-New higher column replacing a 1950s concrete street light in Dringhouses- this is not in keeping with the scale of these residential streets This map sets out a proposal for implementing a more consistent approach to using replica heritage style lanterns in the city centre.
+New higher column replacing a 1950s concrete street light in Dringhouseswhich is not in keeping with the scale of these residential streets

+© Crown copyright and database rights 2014 Ordnance Survey 100020818 This map sets out a proposal for implementing a more consistent approach to using replica heritage style lanterns in the city centre.
 It also highlights areas where historic originals survive.